 |

-programme is to create genetic variability through gamma radiation,
+the Division’s are to create genetic variability through gamma

-marker assisted wide hybridization and other related techniques for
+radiation, marker assisted breeding and other related techniques for

 evolving commercial varieties having high yield potential, disease